Puerto Rico high court overturns Pedro Pierluisi as governor

 SAN JUAN, Puerto Rico (AP) — Puerto Rico's Supreme Court on Wednesday overturned the swearing in of Pedro Pierluisi as the island's governor less than a week ago, clearing the way for Justice Secretary Wanda Vázquez to take up the post after weeks of turmoil.
 The unanimous ruling said Pierluisi must step aside immediately.

-The high court's decision, which cannot be appealed, was expected to unleash new demonstrations and deepen the tumult because many Puerto Ricans have said they don't want Vázquez as governor.
+The high court's decision, which cannot be appealed, was expected to unleash a new wave of demonstrations, following on to those that forced the last governor to resign, because many Puerto Ricans have said they don't want Vázquez as governor.

 "It is concluded that the swearing in as governor by Hon.
 Pedro R. Pierluisi Urrutia, named secretary of state in recess, is unconstitutional," the court said in a brief statement.